 Section 41: Base stations and supplementary base stations in the 3400-3475 MHz band may only be deployed indoors.
 However, remote stations and remote mobile stations may operate outdoors.
 Both indoor and outdoor operation is supported in the 3950-4000 MHz band.

 Radiocommunications devices operating under a PMPS licence in the 3400-3475 MHz band operate on a ‘no interference and no protection’ basis with respect to radiocommunications devices operated under a 3.4 GHz band spectrum licence.
 In order to manage interference, PMPS licensees are required to either modify or cease operation of radiocommunications devices to rectify the issue.

+Section 42: Radiocommunications transmitters operating under a PMPS licence in the 3950-4000 MHz range must meet the coexistence with radio altimeters requirements specified in RALI MS 47.

 Section 9: Operation of radiocommunications transmitters under a PMPS licence within the spectrum space of a spectrum licence is prohibited.